 | AP placement review | ✗ No visibility | Partial — limited to dashboard data | ✓ Physical walk-through + measurement |

-| Real-world throughput testing | ✗ Not tested | Basic — speed test from one location | ✓ Multi-zone testing from guest perspective |
+| Real-world bandwidth and throughput testing | ✗ Not tested | Basic — speed test from one location | ✓ Multi-zone testing from guest perspective |

-| Security review | ✗ Unknown vulnerabilities | Varies — depends on team expertise | ✓ Guest separation, VLANs, encryption |
+| Security review | ✗ Unknown vulnerabilities | Varies — depends on team expertise | ✓ Guest separation, network segmentation, encryption |

 | Vendor BoM validation | ✗ Not applicable | ✗ Conflict of interest if vendor is proposing | ✓ Independent analysis of any vendor's proposal |

-| Written report | ✗ No documentation | Informal — verbal or email summary | ✓ Comprehensive report with evidence |
+| Written report | ✗ No documentation | Informal — verbal or email summary | ✓ Detailed report with evidence |

 | Hospitality-specific expertise | N/A | Varies — generalist IT background | ✓ IPTV, casting, PMS, guest network design |